 Doctors may suspect chronic hepatitis when

 Blood tests (done for other reasons) detect elevated liver enzymes.

 Also, everyone aged 18 or over, regardless of whether symptoms are present, should be tested at least once for hepatitis C. Such testing is recommended because hepatitis C is often unrecognized.

-Testing for chronic hepatitis usually begins with blood tests to measure the levels of liver enzymes and other substances produced by the liver (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more ).
+Testing for chronic hepatitis usually begins with blood tests to measure the levels of liver enzymes and other substances produced by the liver (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more ).
 These tests may help establish or exclude the diagnosis of hepatitis, identify the cause, and determine the severity of liver damage.

 Blood tests are also done to help doctors identify whether a hepatitis virus is causing the infection.
 If no virus is identified, other blood tests are needed to check for other causes, such as autoimmune hepatitis.